Titus Wormer

 Skills

-My open source work ranges from advanced technical concepts such as parsers and syntax trees, to people-focussed community management.
+My open source work ranges from code concepts such as parsers and syntax trees to people things such as community management.

-I am experienced in JavaScript, Node.js, and frontend development.
-This includes topics such as tooling, web frameworks, performance, and accessibility.
-I know a lot about the inner workings of HTML, JavaScript, DOM, Web APIs, Node, npm, Git, GitHub, Bash.
-The code I work on is well tested (100% coverage and CI/CD) and documented in detail.
+I am experienced in JavaScript, TypeScript, Rust, Node.js, and frontend development.
+My experience includes topics such as tooling, web frameworks, performance, and accessibility.
+I know a lot about the inner workings of markdown, HTML, CSS, JavaScript, DOM, Web APIs, Node, npm, Git, GitHub, Bash.
+The code I work on is high quality, thoroughly tested, and documented in detail.

-I am not a designer in the sense that I can make something pretty, but everything I do focusses on the people that use the things I make.
+I am not a designer in the sense that I make pretty things, but everything I do focusses on the people that use the things I make.

 Projects